In the most general form, a Yesplan query consists of three parts:

 Using a Wildcard§

-To indicate that it does not matter what the value of a certain characteristic is, you can use a wildcard.
-The wildcard is written as an asterisk (
+To indicate that it doesn’t matter what the value of a certain property is, you can use a so-called wildcard, that you write as an asterisk (

 *).
 The wildcard works like the reverse of an empty word (